-OFFICE: On Monday the 27th of July, our office re-opened on a part time basis to answer calls and emails.
+OFFICE: Our office re-opened on a part time basis to answer calls and emails.
 The office is closed to walk-ins because of current safety concerns for the foreseeable future.

-Restarting in-vehicle lessons: we will try to accommodate and prioritize our full-course students only.
+Restarting in-vehicle lessons: we will accommodate and prioritize our full-course students only.

 These are clients who were in the following categories:

 - First: Students finishing off lessons from previous courses.

 - Second: Students in the middle of lessons from previous courses.

 - Third: Students about to start the in-car program from the March / May courses, before the Covid-19 shut down.

 Over a period of time we will do our best to get students safely completed, registered with the M.T.O. and road test prepared, so I ask all students / parents, to be please be patient during this complex situation and everyone will be processed in priority.